matham/matham.github.io/_software_projects/ffpyplayer.md

 ---
 title: "FFPyPlayer: Python media player/writer library"
-excerpt: "[FFPyPlayer](https://github.com/matham/ffpyplayer) is a Python *(and Cython)* media player and writer, supporting media files, webcams, etc. It is open source and based on FFmpeg."
+excerpt: "[FFPyPlayer](https://github.com/matham/ffpyplayer) is a Python media player, supporting media files, webcams, etc. It is open source and based on FFmpeg."
 header:
   overlay_color: "#333"
 ---

-[FFPyPlayer](https://github.com/matham/ffpyplayer) is a open source FFmpeg based Python media player that supports playing media files, USB cams, ethernet cams.
-It is written in Cython to get c-level performance with ease of use of Python.
+[FFPyPlayer](https://github.com/matham/ffpyplayer) is a open source **FFmpeg** based **Python** media player that supports playing media files, USB cams, ethernet cams.
+It is written in **Cython** to get **c**-level performance with ease of use of Python.
 See the [documentation](https://matham.github.io/ffpyplayer/index.html) for full details.

-[Kivy](kivy.org) uses FFPyPlayer as their video/audio backend on iOS and Android and supports it as a optional backend on all other platforms.
+[Kivy](kivy.org) uses FFPyPlayer as its video/audio backend on iOS and Android and supports it as a optional backend on all other platforms.

+## Technology

+The player in FFPyPlayer is a **python/cython** port of ffplay (written in C) that I implemented using **OOP** and meets all the requirements below.
+It is **high performance**, including **zero frame copying** after decoding.

+The **image utilities** and **media writer** is an OOP interface to the FFmpeg low-level C-API.
+It currently only supports video and no audio.

+FFPyPlayer supports:

+* Direct show devices such as **USB cams**, on Windows.
+A list of available cameras can be queried.
+* **Web cameras** such as ethernet cameras and any **other media sources** supported by FFmpeg.
+* Reading video sources with **zero-copying** of the image data.
+* Filtering the media being played with any of the **FFmpeg filters**.
+* **Image utilities** to convert between image formats.
+E.g. `yuv420p` -> `RGBA`.
+* **Writing** to a video file.

-## Background
+## Requirements

 Working in a neuroscience lab, we needed a lightweight and Pythonic way to read video from webcams and other media sources and to record them to disk.
 E.g. in one experiment, we needed to record animal behavior from 8 cameras simultaneously without losing any frames.
 Some requirements were:

 * A Python interface.
 * Playing webcams (USB, ethernet) and video files.
-* Re-playing video should generate identical frame timestamps every time (for reliable animal behavior coding).
+* Re-playing video should generate identical frames every time (for reliable animal behavior coding).
 * Convert between image formats, e.g. `yuv420p` -> `RGBA`.
 * Write to video files, with optional compression.

 [FFmpeg](https://www.ffmpeg.org/), likely the most commonly used media library, provides a C-API that meets all these needs.
-It has a demo ffplay implementation to play media.
+It has a demo ffplay implementation to play media from which FFPyPlayer is ported.

-## FFPyPlayer

-The player in FFPyPlayer is a python/cython port of ffplay implemented using OOP that meets all the requirements.
-It is high performance, including zero frame copying after decoding.

-The image utilities and media writer is an OOP interface to the FFmpeg low-level C-API.
-It currently only supports video and no audio.

-FFPyPlayer supports:

-* Direct show devices such as USB cams, on Windows.
-A list of available cameras can be queried.
-* Web cameras such as ethernet cameras and any media sources supported by FFmpeg.
-* Reading video sources with zero-copying of the image data.
-* Filtering the media being played with any of the FFmpeg filters.
-* Image methods to convert between image formats.
-E.g. `yuv420p` -> `RGBA`.
-* Writing to a video file.

 ## Example usage